TEU Shipping : Meaning, Capacity & Containers

 Standardization:

-TEUs provide a standardized unit of measurement for containers, which simplifies logistics and planning across different modes of transportation (ships, trucks, trains).
+TEUs provide a standardized unit of measurement for containers, facilitating logistics and planning for their movements across different modes of transportation, whether by ships, trucks, or trains.

 Efficiency: